15bonte/cell_cycle_classification/README.md

 ### GPU

-We highly recommend to use GPU to speed up segmentation.
+We highly recommend to use GPU to speed up training and inference.
 To use your NVIDIA GPU, the first step is to download the dedicated driver from [NVIDIA].

 Next we need to remove the CPU version of torch: